Important Legal Disclaimer

 - Post-settlement buffer (3 months expenses) ✓

-Why Auctions Create Regret and Mortgage Stress for First Home Buyer Australia:
+Why Auctions Create Regret and Financial Pressure:

 - Create fake urgency (one-shot chance)